alkrauss48/simple-slides/public/instructions.md

 And faster changing of slides

-Both of which keep
-your audience engaged

-The layout is handled
-automatically

-So you can focus more
-on the content itself
+Notice the bar on the bottom
+of the screen too

+It measures your progress

+You can refresh the page,
+and your current slide will stick.
+Try it!

+You can even share the URL,
+and it will load at the current slide

 **Simple Slides** uses
-**markdown** to render your slides
+**markdown** to render slides

-So you can do things like:
+So you can use things like:

 # Headings
 On top of content